Location Sensitivity Plays a Role in Local Search Rankings

-Summary of Patent Application
+Summary of Location Sensitivity Patent Application

 There are three main parts to this document.
 The first describes how web pages/business listings might be ordered in results based upon a balancing of distance scores and topical scores.
-The second part is about location sensitivity, and determining a scope of results.
+The second part is about location sensitivity and determining the scope of results.
 The third part looks at advertising, and the ability to target advertisements based upon the topic and geographic location of a query and the documents returned in response to that query.

 How documents might be ordered:

 (1) A search query is received,

 (2) A location associated with the query is determined,

 (3) Topical scores for a set of pages is determined, based at least in part, on the query.